What is Roku and How Does it Work?

 - Get an Over-The-Air (OTA) TV antenna for live local channels.
 You may need to get additional hardware for this, though.
 Luckily you can easily find an OTA at your local electronics store.

-- Also plenty of live TV options available on various Roku streaming channels.
+- Also plenty of live TV options are available on various Roku streaming channels.

 Here are some of your best options when you’re using a Roku streaming device.